-The 8086 Patching Utility provides you with a convenient method of replacing existing relocatable object modules with newer versions containing software updates or repair code.
-The replacement versions must first be generated with the MCS-86 Assembler.
+The 8086 Patching Utility provides you with a method of modifying relocatable object modules with software updates or repair code.
+The process requires that the replacement code must first be generated with the ASM86 Assembler.

-You can replace a module with a newer version or with repair code in two ways:
+You can update a module to a newer version or add repair code in two ways: